flink-ci/flink/docs/content/docs/connectors/table/filesystem.md

 ## Streaming Sink

-The file system connector supports streaming writes, based on Flink's [Streaming File Sink]({{< ref "docs/connectors/datastream/streamfile_sink" >}}) to write records to file.
+The file system connector supports streaming writes, based on Flink's [FileSystem]({{< ref "docs/connectors/datastream/filesystem" >}}) to write records to file.
 Row-encoded Formats are csv and json.
-Bulk-encoded Formats are parquet, orc and avro.
+Bulk-encoded Formats are Parquet, ORC and Avro.

 You can write SQL directly, insert the stream data into the non-partitioned table.
 If it is a partitioned table, you can configure partition related operations.
 See [Partition Commit](filesystem.html#partition-commit) for details.